bimdata/documentation-old/doc_sphinx/viewer/events.rst

      * Create annotations.
      * @param {Array|Set<string>} ids - the ids of objects on wich to create annotation.
      * @param {number|string} index - the index that will be displayed on annotations.
      * @param {string} priority - the priority that will change the annotation aspect.
-Values accepted: "low", "medium", or "hight"
+Possible Values: "low" | "medium" | "hight"
      */
     $hub.emit("create-annotations", { ids, index, priority });